penpot/penpotqa-plugins/README.md

 ## URL to test the plugin

-This plugin can be tested using the following url to install it in penpot: [url pending]
+This plugin can be tested using the following url to install it in penpot: `https://penpotqa-plugins.pages.dev/manifest.json`

 ## Run the plugin on your local